 10. THE KIDS ARE ALL RIGHT by The Welch family

 Okay, this one is a little different.
 A compelling memoir told from the perspectives of four Welch children, orphaned in their youth after their wealthy father dies in a mysterious car accident, and their loving mother loses her battle with cancer.
-This is an authentic, heart-wrenching story of family, loss and grief.
+The children in this story lose both parents and it is gut-wrenching to witness such sorrow.
+The Kids Are All Right is an authentic, heartbreaking story of family, loss and grief.

 “If his scent was still alive, how could he be dead?” -THE KIDS ARE ALL RIGHT

-I know that there are other books written about mother loss out there, and many beautiful books about grief.
-I haven’t gotten to them yet, but I hope to someday.
-Please feel free to share your favorites in the comments section below.
-Books mean different things to different people.
-Determined and brave enough to share their valuable stories with us, I have the utmost respect for each of the authors above.
-It is my dream to publish A LOVELY WOMAN, my own story of mother loss, in the near future.
+Other books on the topic of mother loss exist and there are, of course, several on the subject of grief.
+In the future I will post a blog about these but for now please feel free to share your favorites in the comments section below.
+Books mean different things to different people and it is not easy to write and share such personal stories.
+I have the utmost respect for each of the authors above.
+My goal is to publish A LOVELY WOMAN, my own story of mother loss, in the near future.
 Sharing our heart stories is not easy, but it is important.
 We can lift each other up with our words and find ourselves in the pages of someone else’s story.